convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 * Stop the container to perform a backup.
 And just back the workspace directory.
 This will backup all the projects definitions and some project data.
 * Start a new Convertigo docker container mapping the workspace
-* All the workspace (Projects) will be automatically migrated to the new Convertigo  version
+* All the workspace (projects) will be automatically migrated to the new Convertigo  version

 #### Security